DimitarITZankov/collab/notes.md

 	- Create RegisterAPIView in the views.py app's file
 	- Add the /register endpoint to the app's urls.py file

+# Define the admin page for users
+	- Add the field 'role' into the admin page

 # Add custom roles to our custom user model
 	- Add class Roles into the Custom User Model
 	- Add role field into the model